Now we’re going to talk about features versus benefits, but not like everyone else does.

 Features are something you offer.
 Benefits are what that something MEANS.

-If you write really intricate plots/subplots, that’s a feature.
+If you offer overnight shipping for your artwork, that’s a feature.

 See the difference?